GANONTHA/DataExtractionWithORC/dataextracting/README.md

 1. Create views: form to upload file
 2. Create Route for each controller method

+RUN PROJECT ON YOUR LOCAL MACHINE
+1. Install PHP, Laravel , composer and Xampp
+2. Download the project Repo
+3. create a local mysql db on the xampp server
+4. configure db in .env file
+5. run composer install
+6. run the artisan server: php artisan serve
+7. see project locally
-3. create Model and Migration to store extracted data on the Database
+8. create Model and Migration to store extracted data on the Database